-The Home-Based Palliative Care program was launched Massachusetts General Hospital in 2014.
-In the years since, it has also been adopted by Brigham and Women’s Hospital.
+The Home-Based Palliative Care program was launched at Massachusetts General Hospital in 2014.
+In the years since, it has also been adopted by Brigham and Women’s Hospital and Newton-Wellesley Hospital.
 The goal is to scale this program across the Partners system.

 Hospice is an intervention that patients and their families can elect when a patient has a terminal illness, a life expectancy of six months or less, and has decided to forego any further curative treatment for their illness.
 The care focuses on managing the physical, spiritual and emotional needs of the patient and their loved ones at the end-of-life.
 Hospice care can occur in one’s home or in hospice services in nursing facilities, assisted living facilities, hospice homes, or hospitals.

 The Partners Hospice Collaborative Network is a group of Massachusetts licensed hospices*.
 The collaborative is committed to working in partnership with Partners on continuously improving the quality, outcomes, and efficiency of hospice care to best serve our patients and their families.
 The collaborative allows hospices across the state to share lessons learned and develop more standardized best-practices.
 The goal is to better connect our physicians and patients with high quality hospice providers and continue to integrate patient care across the continuum and improve end-of-life care.